 - Fill out the online form.
-The fields for Pag-IBIG MID no., Name, Date of Birth, Present Home Address, and E-mail Address are already pre-filled so no need to fill them out.
+The fields for Pag-IBIG MID No., Name, Date of Birth, Present Home Address, and E-mail Address are already pre-filled so no need to fill them out.

 - Enter your Desired Monthly Contribution in the field provided.
 Take note that payment frequency is flexible; this field is more for those who will opt to pay via salary deduction.
 If you’re an employee who wants to regularly remit every month, make sure your HR has enrolled your account to automatic payroll deduction.
 Otherwise, your desired amount won’t be automatically deducted from your monthly salary.

-- Provide your answers to the following: (a) Preferred Dividend Payout – whether you’d like to receive the MP2 dividends or by the end of the five-year term; (b) Mode of Payment – how you want to pay your MP2 contributions which can be through salary deduction, over-the-counter, or via one of the Pag-IBIG-accredited payment channels; and (c) Source of Funds – how you earn your money from which MP2 contributions are derived from.
+- Provide your answers to the following: (a) Preferred Dividend Payout – whether you’d like to receive the MP2 dividends annually or by the end of the five-year term; (b) Mode of Payment – how you want to pay your MP2 contributions which can be through salary deduction, over-the-counter, or via one of the Pag-IBIG-accredited payment channels; and (c) Source of Funds – how you earn your money from which MP2 contributions are derived from.
 Once you’re done selecting from the drop-down menus provided, click the Submit button.

 - Review all the details on your unprinted MP2 form, including the terms and conditions.
 Take note of your MP2 account number in the upper right corner.